 What's new for 2022?

-Available June 2022, the new edition makes it easier than ever to bring explicit phonological awareness instruction to your classroom.
+Our new edition makes it easier than ever to bring explicit phonological awareness instruction to your classroom.

 - QR codes directly link the weekly lesson page to videos and other supportive resources, enabling easy access to professional development and helping teachers to implement the curriculum with fidelity.